Majorana stellar representation for mixed-spin $(s,\frac{1}{2})$ systems

 In this section, we will study the fundamental theory of the MSR for the mixed-spin $(s, 1/2)$ systems.
 Firstly, we illustrate with the mixed spin-$(1/2, 1/2)$ system to give a legible view of our main logic.
-Besides, we introduce the coupling bases to present an arbitrary mixed spin- $(s, 1/2)$ state as two independent spins.
-Finally, benefiting from the new form, we can construct a two-level system to describe the arbitrary pure state.
+Besides, we introduce the coupling bases to present an arbitrary mixed spin-$(s, 1/2)$ state as two independent spins.
+Finally, benefiting from the new form, a two-level system can be constructed to describe the arbitrary pure state.

 For two spin-$1/2$ particles, an arbitrary pure state can be represented by